Lake County, Florida: Elected officials

 The Florida Department of Corrections has Region III Correctional Facility Office on the grounds of the Lake Correctional Institution in an unincorporated area in Lake County.

 Libraries

-The Lake County Library System was established in 1975 following the establishment of the Lake County Library Planning Advisory Board.
+The Lake County Library System was established in 1982 by Lake County Ordinance 1982-18 following the establishment of the Lake County Library Planning Advisory Board in 1975.
 Today it is governed by the Lake County Board of County Commissioners.
 The library system is made up of 6 branch libraries and 10 municipal libraries: